In January 1991, the UK was part of a 39-nation coalition that went to war with Iraq.

 Hussein failed to respond, so allied forces – who were already poised and in position – were ordered to initiate combat operations against Iraqi forces.

-The first phase of the Gulf War was the extensive aerial bombing campaign from 17 January to 23 February 1991.
+The first phase of the Gulf War was an extensive aerial bombing campaign which was underway by 17 January and would last for more than a month.

 More than 100,000 sorties were flown by the coalition, dropping 88,500 tons of bombs and widely destroying military and civilian infrastructure.